Montas to Yankees, Mancini to Astros ahead of trade deadline - NewsBreak

 Montas to Yankees, Mancini to Astros ahead of trade deadline

-As contenders bulked up ahead of stretch runs and possible postseason appearances, San Diego got All-Star closer Josh Hader from first-place Milwaukee on Monday, and Houston obtained designated hitter/first baseman Trey Mancini from Baltimore as part of a three-team trade that included Tampa Bay.
-The AL West leaders also added catcher Christian Vázquez from Boston, which in turn acquired outfielder Tommy Pham from Cincinnati.
+As contenders bulked up ahead of stretch runs and possible postseason appearances, San Diego got closer Josh Hader from Milwaukee on Monday, and Houston obtained first baseman Trey Mancini from Baltimore as part of a three-team trade that included Tampa Bay.
+The AL West leaders also added catcher Christian Vázquez from Boston.

-St. Louis obtained left-hander José Quintana and right-hander Chris Stratton from Pittsburgh, and Milwaukee added right-hander Matt Bush from Texas.

-World Series champion Atlanta acquired outfielder Robbie Grossman from Detroit and brought back infielder Ehire Adrianza from Washington.
-The Yankees got reliever Scott Effross from the Chicago Cubs, and the Chicago White Sox obtained left-hander Jake Diekman from Boston.
+World Series champion Atlanta brought back infielder Ehire Adrianza from Washington, the Yankees got reliever Scott Effross from the Chicago Cubs and the Chicago White Sox obtained left-hander Jake Diekman from Boston.

 Montas is 4-9 with a 3.18 ERA in 19 starts, including a 2.76 ERA since the start of May.
 He has 109 strikeouts and 28 walks in 104 2/3 innings.

 “His level of talent, especially with how he’s pitched the last couple years, just excited to get him in the mix,” Yankees manager Aaron Boone said.
-“He’s got the full arsenal and stuff you look for in a top-of-the-rotation guy.
+“He’s got the full arsenal and stuff you look for top of the rotation guy.
 Gone out and proved last couple years he is that kind of caliber pitcher."

-Hader went to the Padres for recently demoted closer Taylor Rogers, right-hander Dinelson Lamet, outfielder Esteury Ruiz and pitching prospect Robert Gasser.
-Hader has 29 saves while Rogers has 28, though the Padres recently removed Rogers from the closer role after he blew consecutive opportunities in Detroit.
+Hader went to the Padres for recently benched closer Taylor Rogers, right-hander Dinelson Lamet, outfielder Esteury Ruiz and pitching prospect Robert Gasser.
+Hader has 29 saves while Rogers has 28, though the Padres recently removed Rogers from the closer role after he blew consecutive opportunities in a series at Detroit.
 The Padres obtained Rogers from Minnesota on opening day.

 “Josh Hader is one of the best closers in the league,” Padres general manager A.J.
 Preller said.
 “He’s been there, done that, pitched in big spots, big playoff games.
 He’s got elite stuff.”

 The AL West-leading Astros were in the market for a first baseman with Yuli Gurriel struggling.
-The 30-year-old Mancini, a fan favorite and cancer survivor, is hitting .268 with 10 homers and 41 RBIs in 92 games.
+The 30-year-old Mancini is hitting .268 with 10 homers and 41 RBIs in 92 games.

 “Trey has been such an important part of our lives here the last, since I’ve been here, and a big part of Baltimore and a big part of this community,” Orioles manager Brandon Hyde said.
 “And you know it’s hard to see someone like him go, just a close friend to so many people."